 Why You Should Start Planning Your Summer Vacation Now

-Warm weather evokes thoughts of summer vacations and although it’s early for the northeast to be experiencing 75 degree temperatures, it’s definitely not too early to start saving and strategizing for that getaway!
-At Perpay, we believe when you work hard, you deserve to play hard and, more importantly, to play hard without financial stress.
-That’s why we’re breaking down our favorite ways to plan and execute your summer activities, day trips, and vacations without breaking the bank.
+At Perpay, we believe when you work hard, you deserve to relax hard.
+That’s why we’re breaking down our favorite ways to plan and execute your summer getaways and activities early & without breaking the bank.

 1. Set a budget.
 Without a realistic idea of how much you have to spend on a vacation, you can become more stressed than excited by the time the vacation arrives.
 Generally, financial advisors recommend a yearly vacation budget of no more than 4-7% of your annual household income.
 This isn't a one-size-fits-all policy (depending on age, financial situation, etc), but it’s a good place to start.